top of page

 Cold plunge therapy, or cold water immersion (CWI), involves immersing the body in cold water, typically between 10°C to 15°C (50°F to 59°F)

-Rebecca Nolan Harris
+Rebecca Nolan Harris, PhD

 Apr 32 min read